 Finding the Best Phoenix Shoulder Dystocia Lawyer

 If your doctor or midwife failed to anticipate a difficult delivery that could have been prevented by a timely Caesarian section, or if he or she mishandled a vaginal delivery and caused permanent injury to your child, you may be able to recover damages for the cost of medical treatment, physical and psychological therapy, and your child’s pain and suffering and diminished quality of life.
-Proving negligence can be difficult and requires an well-versed Phoenix shoulder dystocia lawyer, with access to medical professionals who can identify where the obstetrician or midwife breached the expected standard of care that resulted in the injury.
+Proving negligence can be difficult and requires an well-versed Phoenix personal injury lawyer, with access to medical professionals who can identify where the obstetrician or midwife breached the expected standard of care that resulted in the injury.